The 301 Redirect Bible: Best Practices for Permanent URL Redirection

 Changing a page’s name

-Even just changing “Truck Accident” to “Truck Accidents” warrants a redirect.
+Even a minor page name adjustment, such as “Truck Accident” to “Truck Accidents” warrants a redirect.

 Deleting a page

-If we are deleting a page outright and there is no new location on our new site, we may actually want to consider letting it 404 so the page falls out of the index.
-We can redirect deleted URLs, but the purpose of redirecting is to tell Google and users where a page’s new location is.
+If you are deleting a page outright and that content is not being moved elsewhere (or similar content can’t be found on any other page of the website), you may want to consider letting it 404 so the page falls out of the index (or 410 to send a stronger signal to search engines that you removed the page intentionally).
+You can redirect deleted URLs, but the purpose of redirecting is to tell Google and users where a page’s new location is.
 If there is no new location, it may be acceptable to 404.
+Just keep in mind that 404d/410d pages that are removed from the index will no longer benefit your site (ex: if those pages had links, were ranking, or getting traffic, your website will no longer benefit from those things).

 Redirecting Media Content